quarkusio/quarkus-platform-bom-generator/domino/README.md

 Red Hat version rate: 82.3%
 ```

+A list of non Red Hat version artifacts is provided when `--log-not-matched` option is added to the command.

 ##### Red Hat build of Apache Camel for Quarkus productization rate

 The following command will inspect dependencies of all the Camel Quarkus extensions that are managed by `quarkus-camel-bom` and calculate the rate of artifacts containing `redhat` version qualifier: